 To sign the Fair Care Alliance petition to support the building of a cardiac cath lab and patient tower in Nanaimo visit the Alliance’s petition page.

-While the BC Legislature is on its summer break, the Alliance says it will use that time to finalize their petition and confirm who will present the petition to lawmakers in the House.
+While the BC Legislature is on its summer break, the Fair Care Alliance says it will use that time to finalize their petition and confirm who will present the petition to lawmakers in the House.
 Until then, petition signatures are still being accepted and encouraged.

 To sign the petition, go to the Alliance’s petition page.